getnikola/nikola-site/stories/manual.rst

 * a string, which will be used for all languages
 * a dict of language-value pairs, to have different values in each language

-.. note:: It is possible to load the configuration from another file by specifying
-          ``--conf=path/to/other.file`` on Nikola's command line.
-For example, to build your blog using the configuration file ``configurations/test.conf.py``, you have to execute ``nikola build --conf=configurations/test.conf.py``.

 Customizing Your Site
 ---------------------